google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 In one, you should set the variable `MODE` to `batch` to run the actual batch fuzzing.
 In the other, you should set the variable `MODE` to `prune` for corpus pruning once a day.
 These schedules should target the main/default/`CFL_BRANCH` branch.

+Note that you can also use gitlab-ci.yml [extends](https://docs.gitlab.com/ee/ci/yaml/#extends) keyword to avoid duplicating most of the common parameters between the different type of jobs.

 ![gitlab-schedule-mode]